-- Performance (Solo and Group) (Units 1-4).

-- Preparing for Performance (Units 1-4).

-- Music Language (Units 1-4)

-- Organisation of sound (unit 2 only)

-Students focus on building their performance and musicianship skills, presenting selected group and solo music works using one or more instruments.
+- Performance (Solo and Group) (Units 1-4). - (Units 1-4). - Music Language (Units 1-4) Organisation of sound • - (Unit 2 only) Students focus on building their performance and musicianship skills, presenting selected group and solo music works using one or more instruments.